3d150n-marc3l0/de-zoomcamp-2025-capstone-baywheels/terraform/README.md

 ### Review the execution plan:

+To view the resources that Terraform will create in the GCP cloud provider, we run the following command:

 ```bash
 terraform plan
 ```

 The result of executing the command should return a result similar to the following:

 ```bash
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following
 symbols: